Medial Patellofemoral Ligament (MPFL) Reconstruction

 Man adjusting his knee brace used after an MPFL injury

-What are the risk factors for an MPFL injury?
+What Are the Risk Factors for an MPFL Injury?

+The main risk factors for an MPFL injury are age, birth sex, high levels of physical activity, and/or abnormal anatomy.
 A study published in Orthopaedics & Traumatology: Surgery & Research finds that “traumatic patellar dislocation is most often due to trauma sustained during physical or sports activity.
 Two-thirds of acute patellar dislocations occur in active young patients (less than 20 years old).”

 • Naturally loose ligaments, commonly found in girls and women